 Potential for Harm: Major

-Unprotected slopes with no toe or mid-slope sediment control measures, in combination with the overall deficient or non-existent erosion and sediment control BMPs on the Site, ensured that substantial amounts of sediment were available to erode from the Site and be transported and delivered to receiving waters.
+Unprotected slopes with no toe or mid-slope sediment control measures, in combination with the overall deficient or non-existent erosion and sediment control BMPs on the Site, ensured that substantial amounts of sediment were available to erode from the Site and be transported to receiving waters.
 The circumstances of the lack of effective linear sediment controls at toes, breaks, and bases of slopes on the Site indicate a very high potential for harm.
 As a result, the Potential for Harm associated with this violation was Major.

 Violation 36 – Failure to implement effective run-on and runoff control (CGP Att.
 E, section F)